balamod/balamod/docs/README.md

 # Balamod Documentation

-Welcome to the official documentation for Balamod, a modloader, decompiler, and code injector for the popular poker game, Balatro.
+Welcome to the official documentation for Balamod, a mod-loader, decompiler, and code injector for the popular poker game, Balatro.

 ## Building the Documentation